xtianus/yadaframework/docs/_sources/forms/uploads.rst.txt

 - the folder where the file is stored
 - the name of three versions of the file: the original one and the ones scaled for desktop and mobile
 - the sort order relative to files of the same "group"
-- the Entity to which the file is attached
 - a "published" flag
 - a locale if the file has to be made available only to some specific locale.
 This could be useful for pdf files in different languages